 In the case of marijuana regulation, the CSA trumps all state laws under the Supremacy Clause, so marijuana possession remains illegal in all fifty states.
 States wishing to allow for more leniency in marijuana use simply do not criminalize the possession and use of small amounts marijuana or pass "medical marijuana" regulations to allow possession and use for limited medical purposes.
 While many of these regulations still directly contradict the CSA, the Attorney General has directed federal prosecutors not to use their resources to pursue individuals who are in compliance with their existing state laws.

 Under the CSA, it’s unlawful to do the following with a controlled or counterfeit substance:

 The above terms are interpreted quite broadly, so the mere possession of any drug listed in the CSA schedules is subject to prosecution and punishable by a fine and/or imprisonment.
 State laws regulating controlled substances vary widely, so you should check the law of your state with the National Association of State Controlled Substances Authorities.

-Whether you're facing criminal charges or whether you're wondering whether you can legally travel with your own prescription medication, you should consult with a criminal defense attorney to review the current state of the law as it applies to you.
-If you're being investigated for possession of a controlled substance, you should take advantage of a free case evaluation from a criminal defense attorney as soon as possible.
+Whether you're facing criminal charges for possession of a controlled substance or you're wondering if you can legally travel with your own prescription medication, you should consult with a local criminal defense attorney to review the current state of the law as it applies to you.